 Home and Abroad

-Founded in fall 2015, Home and Abroad is an annual global health publication by UTSW medical students.
-It was established to share ideas, inform discussions, and inspire action on issues of global health importance.; Our mission is to provide a varied perspective on global health endeavors, initiatives and achievements by the student body, faculty and friends; and to promote ideas, innovations and advancements with medical applications locally and globally.
-Our goal is to become the premier literary forum using multidisciplinary approaches to address challenges in global medicine by proving our readers insightful and accurate information on pertinent global health topics.
+Founded in fall 2015, Home and Abroad is an annual global health publication by medical students at UT Southwestern.
+It was established to share ideas, inform discussions, and inspire action on issues of global health importance.
+Our mission is to provide a varied perspective on global health endeavors, initiatives, and achievements by the student body, faculty, and friends and to promote ideas, innovations, and advancements with medical applications locally and globally.
+Our goal is to become the premier literary forum utilizing multidisciplinary approaches to address challenges in global medicine by providing our readers insightful and accurate information on pertinent global health topics.

 Latino Medical Student Association (LMSA)

-The Latino Medical Student Association (LMSA) is a student-governed national organization that serves as a unique platform to empower medical students through service, mentorship and education to advocate for the health of the Latino community.
-Guided by LMSA’s mission, the UTSW-LMSA Chapter strives to unify all Latino/medical students while addressing health issues pertinent to the Hispanic population.
-LMSA officers and members foster a spirit of familia (family) through volunteer opportunities, social outlets and assistance in the successful completion of a medical education.
-We also strive to unify ourselves with all student populations on campus, promoting free exchange of ideas, culture and compassion.
+The Latino Medical Student Association at UT Southwestern strives to unify all Latino/medical students while addressing health issues pertinent to the Hispanic population.
+By encouraging unity among our members, LMSA aims to foster a spirit of “Mi Familia” through volunteer opportunities, social outlets, and assistance in the successful completion of a medical education.
+We also strive to unify ourselves with all student populations on campus, promoting the free exchange of ideas, culture, and compassion.
 As part of our mission statement to improve cultural diversity in the field of medicine, LMSA actively recruits Latino applicants to UT Southwestern while encouraging young minorities to pursue higher learning institutions.

 |Jose Francisco Calva-Morenofirstname.lastname@example.org|